Update for 2022-23

 University Residence Halls offer convenient on-campus housing options for transfers, many of whom are sophomores, juniors, and seniors looking for an experience that fits this stage of their college career.
 Some transfer students request double rooms with a roommate, while others request a single room for privacy within a community.
-Transfer and continuing students can live in almost all of our wide variety of residence halls.

 Benefits of Living On-Campus